Fountain Square will shutter in February

 Carmichael saw firsthand how antique shops helped revitalize Main Street in Cold Spring.

 “When I grew up in Beacon, Cold Spring was a pretty closed little town,” he recalls.
 Like many communities, the village declined in the 1960s and early 1970s with the growth of plazas and shopping centers.
 Eventually there were 30 to 35 shops in Cold Spring that brought thousands of customers to Main Street.
 “There were weekends when you couldn’t see the sidewalk for people, and they were here just for antiques,” he says.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.